Benchmark and Tasks¶

 where:

-<split>specifies the dataset split strategy<density>specifies whether the supervision is dense or sparse<input_mode>specifies the input representationsamples<N>specifies the number of sampled observations used in sparse settings
+<split>defines the dataset split strategy<density>defines whether the task is dense or sparse<input_mode>defines the input representationsamples<N>defines the number of sampled observations in sparse settings

 Benchmark Dimensions¶

-The split strategy defines how training / validation / test sets are separated.
+The split strategy defines how the training / validation / test sets are separated.

 random¶

-- Measures generalization under randomly mixed training/testing conditions
+- evaluates generalization under randomly mixed train/test conditions

 beam¶